The Veneto Italy Travel Guide

 Italian is the main language.
 Many residents in tourist areas speak some English.

-Always keep a copy of your passport for identification when purchasing a local SIM card.
+Always carry a copy of your passport for identification when purchasing a local SIM card.

 Verona's operating schedules for various establishments.

-On national holidays, banks, post offices, and many shops close.
+On public holidays, banks, post offices, and many shops close.
 Public transport may operate on a reduced schedule.
-Museum and opening times for sights may change.
-(List includes New Year's, Epiphany, Easter, Liberation Day, Labor Day, Republic Day, Ferragosto, The Feast of all saints' day', Immaculate Conception, Christmas, St. Stephen's Day).
+Museum and visiting hours for attractions may change.
+(List includes New Year's, Epiphany, Easter, Liberation Day, Labor Day, Republic Day, Ferragosto, All Saints' day', Immaculate Conception, Christmas, St. Stephen's Day).

-Some smaller, family-locally-owned businesses close for A single-2 weeks in August for Ferragosto holidays.
+Some smaller, family-locally-owned businesses close for 1-2 weeks in August for Ferragosto holidays.

 Services ease airport travel and passenger rights.